|Grade:||Letter grade (A through F)|

 The course extends over ca 5 weeks including compulsory safety training.

-The course will have a theoretical component with class based lectures and seminars and a practical component comprised of excursions, fieldwork, and computer-based exercises.
+The course will have a theoretical component with class-based lectures and seminars and a practical component comprised of excursions, fieldwork, and computer-based exercises.
 Excursions and fieldwork will emphasize understanding the regional snow and avalanche setting in the mountains around Longyearbyen and developing skills to observe snow and avalanche processes.
 The fieldwork and excursions will be subject to change based on snow, avalanche, and weather conditions.
-Fieldwork will be conducted in groups, and will correspond to two projects (reports / presentations) over the duration of the course.
-These projects will constitute 70% of the final grade.
+Ability to travel via skis or snowboard in mountainous terrain is beneficial for most field excursions.

 All compulsory learning activities must be approved in order to sit the exam.